CodeBook Lab

 - Run LLM annotation experiments

-- Isolate model, prompt, and hyperparameter effects
+- Isolate model, prompt, chat, reasoning, and sampling effects

 - Score outputs against human labels